Skip to content

 Skapi provides methods to manage push notifications, including subscribing, unsubscribing, and sending notifications.
 This guide explains how to implement push notifications using Skapi from the client side.

-To receive push notifications, users must first subscribe.
-This requires obtaining a VAPID key and registering a service worker.
-It is possible to get the VAPID key by calling the method vapidPublicKey() and after subscribe by using the method subscribeNotification().
+To receive push notifications, users must subscribe first.
+This requires a VAPID key and a registered service worker.
+You can get the VAPID key by calling vapidPublicKey(), then subscribe by calling subscribeNotification().

 Steps: